 I personally believe that depending on the cause of your peeling Cuticles, you will want to vary your treatment.

-However, it is widely known among nail technicians and those in the industry that Natural Cuticle Oil will benefit most, if not all, damaged Cuticles.
+However, it is widely known among nail technicians and those in the industry that a specialy-formuated Natural Cuticle Oil will benefit most, if not all, damaged Cuticles.
 This is because it helps to restore the natural and essential oils to your Cuticles that are likely to be missing and essential to their health.
+My favorite is the Bee Naturals brand which you can get for a great price over at Amazon.

 But if your Cuticles are damaged due to some of the conditions as outlined above, you may need to consider adding some other treatments.